pavja2/dmvcraft/README.md

 In addition to shop-based trading, you can send currency to other players with the ``/pay <playername> <amount>`` command.
 This is a good way to pay for other services (e.g. construction help).

 ## Block Protection
-Block protection is offered using the protection stones plugin.
+Block protection is offered using the [Protection Stones](https://github.com/espidev/ProtectionStones/wiki) plugin.
 You can buy protection stones at the server spawn shop and then place them to protect a 32x32 area centered on the stone!

 You can learn more about how to share access to your protection stones, manage protections, and merge regions with the ``/ps help`` command.